American Assassin Review

 The majority of the acting in this film is decent for what they are given.
 O'Brien does decent playing a younger version of Tom Cruise.
 However, the standout is Keaton as Hurley.
 You can tell he is having fun playing this role of an intense marine-like trainer.
-He honestly was the sole part of the film that I was a little bit excited for and frankly I wasn't disappointed with him.
-My favorite scene is the torture moment, I enjoyed Keaton's acting here.
+He honestly was the sole part of the film that most will enjoy disappointed with him with the standout scene being the torture one.

 This was was good because it ended but bad because not soon enough.
-I found myself laughing more and more as the film progressed and not in the good way.
-Keaton is decent but he is not able to save the film from it's terrible cliche and corny script.
+I found myself laughing more and more as the film progressed and not in a good way.
+Keaton is decent but he is not able to save the film from its terrible, cliche, and corny script.
 Keaton asks, "Something bad happened to you and why should I care?"
 This is the exact feeling I had coming out of this film.
 You could probably watch this straight to DVD type action film if you're into that or if you want a laugh.
 Otherwise, stay away from this awful film.

 Rating: 1.0/5.0 bowties

 What did you all think of the film?